-A: According to our system as it is today, the cameraman comes on the set and he is given a thing to photograph.
+A: According to our system as it is today, the cinematographer comes on the set and he is given a thing to photograph.
 The matter in which a set is dressed, wherever they put the lamps is very important.
-Supposing for example, a cameraman is going to have to shoot a scene which relies on certain lighting effects.
+Supposing for example, a cinematographer is going to have to shoot a scene which relies on certain lighting effects.
 Now, he hasn’t had a word to say about where the practical lamps should go in the set.
 Actually he should get a rough idea from the director where the movement is going to be and then say, “Don’t put that practical lamp there, place it somewhere else.”
-But the poor cameraman doesn’t have a chance, because the set dresser’s already put it there.
+But the poor cinematographer doesn’t have a chance, because the set dresser’s already put it there.
 He’s got to color that.
 What’s wrong with bringing the cameraman in much earlier so that you could say to him, “Jack, are these light fixtures all right?
 Do you think you’re going to run into any difficulties here and there?”
 The same with the production designer.
-He should work in close contact with the cameraman.
-But in some studios, the cameraman comes on the lot maybe only a week before they begin to shoot.
+He should work in close contact with the cinematographer.
+But in some studios, the cinematographer comes on the lot maybe only a week before they begin to shoot.
 It’s ridiculous.
 He should have at least a month or more to prepare.

 Q: At what point in your preplanning do you begin the actual, functional visual design of the production?